reidisaki/admob/README.md

 ============
 Demo players and demo renderers for FreeWheel video integration.

+AS3 Demo Player
+===
+1. Download the lastest SDK from [HUB](http://hub.freewheel.tv/x/FAEt).
+2. Copy AdManagerLoader.swc into the libs directory.
+3. Import the project into Flash Builder and build.
+   Or update the value of FLEX\_HOME in flex.properties and then execute "ant build".

 iOS Demo Players
 ========
 1. Download the lastest SDK from [HUB](http://hub.freewheel.tv/x/FAEt).